 All drivers in Florida are required to carry $10,000 in property damage liability (PDL) insurance and $10,000 in personal injury protection (PIP) insurance.
 PIP, also called Florida No-Fault Insurance, ensures that injured parties can receive the medical care they need regardless of who was at fault for the accident.

 If you have been seriously injured, $10,000 will likely not be enough to cover your medical expenses.
 Fortunately, an auto accident lawyer may be able to help you recover additional losses that you can use to pay for the medical care you need.
-If the negligence of another driver, an auto manufacturer, or another responsible party caused an accident and you suffered physically, financially, and emotionally, an auto accident attorney can file a lawsuit seeking compensatory damages from any responsible parties.
+If the negligence of another driver, an auto manufacturer, or another responsible party caused an accident and you suffered physically, financially, and emotionally, a Florida Accident Attorney can file a lawsuit seeking compensatory damages from any responsible parties.
+These losses might include:

 A bad car accident can be very stressful physically, emotionally, and financially.
 You should certainly be able to get treatment for your injuries without having to worry about going into debt or wasting countless days getting the runaround from insurance companies.